kendy-hub/International_Debt-Data-Analysis./README.md

 - **Analysis Significance:** This insight is crucial for policymakers and economists to understand which countries have the highest financial burden and may need debt restructuring.

--##**5.
-To analyze distribution of debt across different categories and identify trends in debt accumulation.**
+### 5.To analyze distribution of debt across different categories and identify trends in debt accumulation.
 - **SQL Query:**
   ```sql
   SELECT debt_indicator, AVG(debt_amount) AS avg_debt